 Emphasis is placed on the correct selection and safe use of the appropriate tools, materials, components and fixings required to produce a three-dimensional timber product.

-Learners will be given the opportunity to practise basic woodworking techniques and to use these techniques to produce a three-dimensional timber product.
+Students will be given the opportunity to practise basic woodworking techniques and to use these techniques to produce a three-dimensional timber product.

-Learners will have the opportunity to explore the different types of organisation that operate within the construction and building environment sector in terms of their size and the type of work they undertake.
+Students will have the opportunity to explore the different types of organisation that operate within the construction and building environment sector in terms of their size and the type of work they undertake.

-Learners will use this information to make decisions concerning possible career choices in construction, and to reflect on the effect of such choices on their preferred lifestyle.
+Students will use this information to make decisions concerning possible career choices in construction, and to reflect on the effect of such choices on their preferred lifestyle.

-Learners are introduced to the health and safety and welfare issues associated with developing practical skills in a construction environment.
+Students are introduced to the health and safety and welfare issues associated with developing practical skills in a construction environment.

 The first part looks at causes of construction accidents.
 The second part looks at hazards in construction, safety signs, fire extinguishers and the use of personal protective equipment (PPE).
 The third part explores the HASAWA and COSHH Regulations.